bharatibhole/bharatibhole.github.io/_posts/2020-09-08-Array-Operations.md

 ```

-## 5. Update − Updates an element at the given index.
+## 5. Update − Updates an element at the given index
    The Updating operation refers to updating the existing element value from an array at a given index.

 **Example**

 Given an array arr_A of 5 elements like 10,80,40,70,60 and the values of index and element tobe updated, update element
 of the array.